This post may contain affiliate links. Read our disclosure here.

 The financial requirements vary by geographic location.
 Your child must also have no unfilled cavities, have a moderate to severe need for braces, and be between the ages of 7-18.

-If a college in your area has a dental program be sure to check out their rates.
-The appointments usually take longer but this can add up to huge savings.
+If a college in your area has a dental program, be sure to check out their rates.
+The appointments usually take longer, but this can add up to huge savings.
 The prices are usually half of what a private practice charges and many will apply your insurance on top of the cost.
 They also do payment arrangements.
+For me the closest school was in Augusta, Georgia, a tad far for regular appointments, but you may be closer to one!

-Heading to a dental school saved on Southern Savers reader $2,500!
+Heading to a dental school saved one Southern Savers reader $2,500!

 If you can hop over the border to Mexico you can get braces for a lot less!
 While this isn’t an option for most Americans, if you live within easy driving distance it may be worth looking into.
 One Southern Savers reader used this option and paid $1,600 for her braces.